sina-chaichi/pollsapi/README.md

 # pollsapi
-An Restfull API for making polls
+A Restfull API for making polls